The Aeneid by Virgil, translated by Robert Fitzgerald

 Gambling with History: Ronald Reagan in the White House by Laurence I. Barrett

-Reagan’s Ruling Class: Portraits of the President’s Top One Hundred Officials by Ronald Brownstein, by Nina Easton
+Reagan’s Ruling Class: Portraits of the President’s Top One Hundred Officials by Ronald Brownstein and Nina Easton

 On Deconstruction: Theory and Criticism after Structuralism by Jonathan Culler